Azure/acr-task-commands/bash/README.md

-# curl
+# bash

-This image invokes [curl](https://www.gnu.org/software/curl/).
-Any arguments provided to this image are passed to curl.
+This image invokes [bash](https://www.gnu.org/software/bash/).
+Any arguments provided to this image are passed to bash.

 ## Building